EvanKal/map-app/README.md

 ## Service worker

 The page utilizes a custom service worker.
-The file has been created by the build proccess, but it has been fully customized.
 The Sw caches all the static affordances of the site as well as requests&response pairs to the Foursquare venues API, so that the info is available offline.
 The map is not being cached due to heavy load on the cache.

+##Testing the Service worker

+In order to test the SW local serve the files in build directory.
+Make sure you test the service worker in a new Incognito Window and that no past service workers for the port are still registered.
+In case build is run again replace the new "service-worker.js" generated in the root build directory with the one in the root of the mapapp directory.
+Also make sure the precached file names for "main.*.js" and "main.*.css" match the ones in the static folder produced by build, because if there have been changes in the code during development, these files will be generated with new names.

+Note: the service worker caches all the static dependencies of the app plus the requests/responses to the foursquare API.
+The google map is not cached due to heavy load on the cache.